alexisnewton/alexisnewton.github.io/README.md

             <hr>
             <b> Teaching</b>
             <hr>
-            <ul> For the Fall 2024 semester, I am teaching Math 112 (Calculus II) Section 04.
-Information for that course can be found on the class canvas site. </ul>
+            <ul> For the Fall 2025 semester, I am teaching Precalculus, sections C, D, G, and I. Information for those courses can be found on the class D2L site. </ul>
             <hr>
             <b> Writing</b>
             <hr>